The Rooms Where Romanian Prisoners Have Sex

-Were there any details that instantly caught your eye in these rooms?
+Were there any details that caught your eye in these rooms?

 There's also a list of all the objects in the room.
-The inmate has to sign a paper, which states that he takes full responsibility for everything in there and if he destroys anything or anything is lost after his visit, he can't use the room anymore.
+The inmate has to sign a paper that states that he takes full responsibility for everything in there and if he destroys anything or anything is lost after his visit, he can't use the room anymore.
 There's also a panic button, but it's never been used.